 In order to bring money to China many students bring their U.S. debit cards and withdraw Chinese money from ATMs in China.
 There are several ATMs on UIBE’s campus.
 Credit cards use is increasing in China but many places are still cash only establishments.
 Be sure to alert your bank that you are traveling internationally and are aware of the types of fees that your bank charges for foreign ATM use and transaction fees.

 All students who wish to attend The Beijing Center should complete our online application.
 For information about application requirements, deadlines please visit our Admission page.

 This is true that certain websites like Gmail and Facebook are blocked.
 We recommend that you download a VPN before you leave your home country.
 These are usually paid subscriptions for your computer.
 Some VPN apps are available for free on phones.

 WeChat is a social media app that is very popular in China.
 It is the primary source of communication, and can be used for a variety of things such as purchasing train tickets, ordering taxis, and much, much more.
 We recommend that you wait to download it until you arrive and have a Chinese phone number because creating an account with a non-Chinese phone number will limit its functionality.
 You may want to have your family and friends download it for the smoothest possible communication.

 Each phone carrier is different so you need to check with them.
-We do recommend purchasing a Chinese SIM card once you arrive (Student Development will assist with this during orientation week).
+We do recommend purchasing a Chinese SIM card once you arrive (Student Life will assist with this during orientation week).
 If you have a GSM phone, you can easily switch the SIM card.
 Phone usage prices are relatively cheap in China, and if you have an iPhone, iMessage is a good way to communicate with people back home who do not have WeChat.